AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/req.rst

 Core expectations for Decision Coverage
 (DC) assessments.
 All the other DC-related sections rely on this one.

 .. rubric:: Requirement(s)

-A *decision* is defined to be any Boolean expression that directly controls the behavior of IF, WHILE and EXIT-WHEN control-flow constructs.
-Only the expression as a whole is considered a decision; subexpressions are not decisions on their own.
+For Decision Coverage assessments, the tool focuses on decisions used to influence control-flow language constructs.
 The types involved need not be restricted to the standard Boolean type; they may subtypes or types derived from Boolean.

-In this context, and in addition to the rules governing Statement Coverage, the following set of extra rules shall be obeyed for Decision Coverage (DC)
+In this context, the following set of rules shall be obeyed on top of the requirements governing Statement Coverage:
-assessment:

 ======  ======================================================================
 Rule #  Description